kubestellar/kubestellar/CONTRIBUTING.md

 ### Testing the bootstrap script against an upcoming release

-Prior to making a new release, there needs to be testing that the current bootstrap script works with the exeutable behavior that will appear in the new release.
-To support this we will add an option to the bootstrrap script that enables it to use a local release archive instead of fetching an archive of an actual release from github.
+Prior to making a new release, there needs to be testing that the current bootstrap script works with the executable behavior that will appear in the new release.
+To support this we will add an option to the bootstrap script that enables it to use a local release archive instead of fetching an archive of an actual release from github.

 ## Licensing